Unpaid Invoices: A Simple Guide For Freelancers & SMEs

 Setting the upfront payment at your “cost” is a good idea.
 That way if there are any issues with the balance, at least you won’t be out of pocket.

-If you’re a freelancer, another option is to use an intermediary such as Upwork.
+If you’re a freelancer, another option is to use sites such as Upwork as an intermediary.

 For fixed price projects, money is placed in Escrow by the client, and released to the freelancer on project completion or when various “milestones” are met: